storj/storj/docs/design/storagenode-graceful-exit.md

 	```
 - Update bandwidth usage monitors to ignore `PieceAction_PUT_EXIT` bandwidth actions
 - Add GracefulExit service
-  - Iterates over `exit_order` where `completed_at` is null
+  - Checks for any records in `completed_exit_orders` that were moved, but not commited to the satellite.
+If records exist, the process should send a new  `ProcessOrdersRequest` to the satellite, and remove the records in `completed_exit_orders`.
+  - Calls satellite `GracefulExit.GetPutOrders` and iterates over the orders in batchs
-    - Pushes the pieces to the storage node identified in the order using `ecclient`
+    - Pushes the pieces to the storage node identified in the order using piecestore
+      - On success...
+        -  Add order limit with the piece hash response to `ProcessOrdersRequest.completed`
+        -  Persist order limit and piece hash to `completed_exit_orders`.
+This is used to track completed orders that have not yet committed to the satellite.
+      - On failure, the order should be added to `ProcessOrdersRequest.failed`
-    - Sends the signed new node response to the satellite via a new `CommitPiece` method (uses `metainfo.UpdatePieces`).
+    - Sends `ProcessOrdersRequest` using the satellite `ProcessOrders` endpoint
+      - On success...
+        - removes the successful orders from `completed_exit_orders`
-    - Updates `bytes_deleted` with the number of bytes deleted and sets `completed_at` to current time
+        - updates `bytes_deleted` with the number of bytes deleted
+        - deletes the pieces that were successfully moved
+      - On failure (ex. satellite is unavailable), successful orders stored in `completed_exit_orders` should be reprocessed on the next iteration
   - Execution intervals and batch sizes should be configurable

 ## Open Questions